On Biased Compression for Distributed Learning: Superiority of Biased Compressors Under Statistical Assumptions

 Next we compare normalized variances $\frac{\omega_{top}^k(x)}{\twonorm{x}^2}$ and $\frac{\omega_{rnd}^k(x)}{\twonorm{x}^2}$ for randomly generated Gaussian vectors.
 In an attempt to give a dimension independent comparison, we compare them against the average number of encoding bits per coordinate, which is quite stable with respect to the dimension.
 Figure \ref{fig:vb_top-random} reveals the superiority of greedy sparsifier against the random one.

 \paragraph{Practical distribution.} We obtained various gradient distributions via logistic regression (\textit{mushrooms} LIBSVM dataset) and least squares.
 We used the sklearn package and built Gaussian smoothing of the practical gradient density.
-The second moments, i.e. energy ``saving'', were already calculated from it by formula for density function of $k$-order statistics, see \citep{arnold} for reference.
+The second moments, i.e. energy ``saving'', were already calculated from it by formula for density function of $k$-order statistics, see Appendix \ref{sec:order_stat} or \citep{arnold}.
 We conclude experiments for Top-5 and Rand-5, see Figure \ref{exper2_main} for details.